-- 2.2.1 Travelling by car, as a driver or passenger, was the most frequently used way of travelling for all journey types in the last seven days, with the exception of journeys for outdoor leisure activities, where the majority of journeys were made by walking (63%), compared to the car (26%). - 2.2.2 Walking was the main way of travelling for around a fifth of respondents who dropped of their child to school or nursery (21%); and shopping (18%).
-Around a sixth visited their friends and family by walking (16%). - 2.2.3 Few respondents travelled by bicycle for any of the specified journey purposes (between 1% and 7%), with the exception of journeys undertaken for indoor leisure actives where 18% of those who travelled to indoor leisure activities (9%) had cycled.
+- 2.2.1 Travelling by car, as a driver or passenger, was the most frequently used way of travelling for all journey types in the last seven days, with the exception of journeys for outdoor leisure activities, where the majority of journeys were made by walking (56%), compared to the car (31%). - 2.2.2 Walking was the main way of travelling for a fifth (21%) of respondents who went shopping, and around a sixth of respondents who visited family and friends (18%) and to drop off a child to school or nursery (15%) in the last seven days. - 2.2.3 Few respondents travelled by bicycle for any of the specified journey purposes (between 1% and 10%).